Outbound & Lead Gen

 Which is cheaper for a 5,000-contact list?

 Brevo Starter at $9/month covers 5,000 emails regardless of contact count.
-MailerLite Growing Business charges $39/month for 5,000 subscribers.
-If you send one campaign per month to your full list, Brevo is dramatically cheaper.
-If you send weekly campaigns (20,000 emails/month), you need a higher Brevo volume tier that costs $25/month — still cheaper than MailerLite at $39/month.
+MailerLite charges by subscriber count, not by send volume.
+If you send one campaign per month to a 5,000-contact list, Brevo is usually much cheaper.
+If you send that list weekly, Brevo's higher-volume tiers narrow the gap.

 Does MailerLite include automation on the free plan?

 Yes.
-MailerLite's free plan (up to 1,000 subscribers) includes automation workflows, landing pages, and the email builder.
+MailerLite's free plan (up to 500 subscribers) includes automation workflows, landing pages, and the email builder.
 It is one of the few email tools that provides meaningful automation at no cost.
-The limitation is the 1,000-subscriber cap and 12,000 emails per month.
+The limitation is the 500-subscriber cap and 12,000 emails per month.

 Can Brevo replace Mailchimp?